Are you planning to visit Stanthorpe? This article covers the best things to do in Stanthorpe, including the surrounding regions of the Granite Belt.

 A photo at the enormous fruity landmark is one of the must do Stanthorpe activities.

 While you’re at the Big Apple, walk on towards the old railway station you see behind you.
-This makes for a good photo opportunity and trains only pass here once a month so there’s no risk of being run over.
+This makes for a good photo opportunity and trains only pass here once a month, so there’s no risk of being run over.

 Location: New England Hwy and Amiens Road, Stanthorpe

-Opening Hours: 8.30 am to 4 pm daily – although you can always grab a photo of the Big Apple!
+Opening Hours: 8.30 am to 3.30 pm Weekdays | 8.30 am to 4 pm Weekends – although you can always grab a photo of the Big Apple!

 Price: Free for photos

-2 Eat applied pie at Suttons Stanthrope
+2 Eat apple pie at Suttons Stanthrope

-If visiting the Big Apple has given you a taste for apple-flavoured treats then the place to go is Suttons for a slice of their famous apple pie.
+If visiting the Big Apple has given you a taste for apple-flavoured treats, then the place to go is Suttons for a slice of their famous apple pie.

 And before you leave be sure to pop your head in the window and see Dave Sutton using the machine peeling apples.